-It’s a designer’s dream to be able to do anything we want…Often we’re constrained by our clients’ tastes and preferences, but sometimes… we have a chance to throw budgets, opinions, and caution to the wind and make a grand personal statement!
-This is exactly what happened when I was chosen to design a table for […]
+It’s a designer’s dream to be able to do anything we want…Often we’re constrained by our clients’ tastes and preferences, but sometimes… we have a chance to throw caution to the wind and make a grand personal statement!
+This is exactly what happened when I was chosen to design a table for the New York […]

 I just returned from the Kips Bay Decorator Show House 2012.
 Tangerine Tango might be the Color of the Year but GREEN was the color at Kips Bay.